 Best Overall: Daiwa Tatula CT Type-R Baitcast Fishing Reel

-Loved by Amazon reviewers for its pro-caliber performance and reasonable price-tag, the Daiwa Tatula CT Type-R Baitcast Reel is a great all-rounder for freshwater angling.
+With a pro-caliber performance and reasonable price-tag, the Daiwa Tatula CT Type-R Baitcast Reel is a great all-rounder for freshwater angling.
 It features an ergonomic low profile design, as well as a rugged gear train protected by a super lightweight aluminum frame and side plate.
 Highlights include the Magforce Z Cast Control System and a hybrid levelwind equipped with Daiwa’s signature T-Wing aperture.
 The former allows for pinpoint accuracy across a wide range of different lures.

 The latter allows for fast, friction-free casting and even distribution of the line across the spool width upon retrieval.
 With no fewer than eight ball bearings, retrieval is also exceptionally smooth.
 The reel’s Ultimate Tournament Drag System features a 13.2-pound maximum drag and an extra strong drive gear for turning the heads of larger fish.
 The 90mm swept handle boasts soft-touch knobs and a cut-away design that reduces the reel’s overall weight.
 Different models offer 6.3:1, 7.3:1 and 8.1:1 gear ratios and the option to choose right or left-handed configurations.